Sanjaykryadav/Currency_Converter-/README.md

 # Currency_Converter-

-**Project: CuCreated a dynamic currency converter app with React and Tailwind CSS, leveraging API integration for real-time exchange rates.
+* CuCreated a dynamic currency converter app with React and Tailwind CSS, leveraging API integration for real-time exchange rates.
 The app features a modern, intuitive design, providing users with seamless and accurate currency conversions.